lauramoon/react-card-deck/README.md

-# Getting Started with Create React App
+# Card Dealing App Made with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You get to watch a deck of cards being dealt, one card per second.
+You can start and stop the dealing.
+When the deck is done, you have the option to shuffle and start over.

 ## Available Scripts

+To run locally, clone this repo.
 In the project directory, you can run:

 ### `npm start`